Kizomba Glossary

 Choose a style and copy the citation.

 Bailar Editorial Team.
-“A Glossary of Kizomba.”
+“Kizomba Glossary.”
 Bailar Biblioteca.
-Accessed June 20, 2026. https://bailar.site/biblioteca/encyclopedia/kizomba/glossary.
+Accessed July 8, 2026. https://getbailar.com/biblioteca/encyclopedia/kizomba/glossary.

 Editor-in-Chief: Paul Thomas Plawin